Converting HTML to a Jupyter Notebook (.ipynb)

 Jupyter notebook metadata

-In the code below, we start by creating a dictionary in which we will, later, store our scraped code elements.
-This is going to be the metadata for the Jupyter notebook we will create.
-Note, .ipynb are simple JSON files, containing text, code, rich media output, and metadata.
-The metadata is not required but here we will add what language we are using (i.e., Python 3).
+In the code below, we start by creating a dictionary to store our scraped code elements later.
+This will be the metadata for the Jupyter Notebook we will create.
+Note .ipynb are simple JSON files containing text, code, rich media output, and metadata.
+The metadata is not required, but here we will add what language we use (i.e., Python 3).

 create_nb = {'nbformat': 4, 'nbformat_minor': 2,